i-love-flamingo/commerce-demo-carotene/Readme.md

 ### Preconditions

-This demo uses Flamingo Carotene, so you should have `npm`installed. (https://www.npmjs.com/get-npm) Also you need go installed. (https://golang.org/)
+This demo uses Flamingo Carotene, so you should have `npm` installed. (https://www.npmjs.com/get-npm) Also you need Go installed. (https://golang.org/)

 ### Run the demo shop